EladioRodriguezVeve/java-n-arry-tree/README.md

 </dependencies>
 ```

-## How to add this library as a dependency using Gralde
+## How to add this library as a dependency using Gradle

 In your build.gradle file: